ibm-cloud-architecture/tabular-terraform/README.md

 ## Overview

 - Latest release: [tabular-terraform 1.11.2.0](/releases/releases.md)
-- Terraform data is maintained in spreadsheets where possible and transformed from spreadsheets to Terraform resources.
+- Terraform data is maintained in spreadsheets where possible and transformed from spreadsheets into Terraform resources.
 - Using spreadsheets improves viewability and maintainability of Terraform.
 - Provided with no formal support but problems can be reported by opening a GitHub issue.
 - Data format is subject to change.